22 of the Most Beautiful Normandy Villages

 During the dark ages, a Benedictine Abbey was established here and said to have obtained a phial of Christ’s blood upon which pilgrims flocked to the area.
 This is where the famous liqueur Benedictine was said to have been created in 1505.

 Over the centuries, the port of Fécamp became France’s number one cod fishing port.
-The fishermen of Fécamp fished cod on expeditions heading off to Terre Neuve Grand Banks waters today that is known as Newfoundland, Canada.
+The fishermen of Fécamp fished cod on expeditions heading off to Terre Neuve Grand Banks waters today which is known as Newfoundland, Canada.

 Visit the Palais Benedictine a neo-gothic and neo-renaissance style building where you can visit the ancient distillery and a unique collection of religious works mainly from the 15th and 16th centuries, displayed just as they were at the end of the 19th century, and a contemporary art gallery.